We use a number of definitions in our Privacy Regulations that can be used in the singular or plural:

-1. Explanation of the Policy
+1. Explanation of the Regulations

 DNA Care may not automatically process the data you provide.
 The privacy legislation is intended to protect the privacy of individuals.
 This Act restricts the permitted use of your personal data by others.
 Acting on this legislation, DNA Care has the duty towards its clients to: